 4. Add your snippet to the <head> tag of your site

-The Optimizely snippet must be added to the <head> tag of the HTML to ensure optimal performance.
-We recommend adding the Optimizely snippet as high up in the head tag as possible, generally after your <html> tag, charset declarations, and possibly other meta tags.
-Add the Optimizely snippet before the code for any analytics or heatmapping platforms as well.
+For optimal performance, add the Optimizely snippet to the <head> tag of the HTML for your site.
+We recommend implementing the snippet as high up in the head tag as possible, generally after your <html> tag, charset declarations, and possibly other meta tags.
+Place the Optimizely snippet before code for any analytics or heatmapping platforms as well.

 Place these before the snippet: